shannon/3scale-must-gather/README.md

 You will get a dump of:
 - The 3scale Operator namespaces (and its children objects)
 - The 3scale APICast Gateway Operator namespaces (and its children objects)
+- The APIcast configurations fetched from both the system-app and apicast pods

 In order to get data about other parts of the cluster (not specific to 3scale) you should run `oc adm must-gather` (without passing a custom image).
 Run `oc adm must-gather -h` to see more options.